Sakartu/sicksubs/INSTALLATION.md

 to

 ```
-extra_scripts = /home/user/bin/sabsub/sabsub.py
+extra_scripts = /home/user/bin/sicksubs/SickSubs.py
 ```

-where, ofcourse, the path is the path to the sabsub.py file.
+where, ofcourse, the path is the path to the SickSubs.py file.
 Afterwards you can restart SickBeard

 crontab
 -------
-The final step in installing SabSub is setting up a crontab to make sure your subs are downloaded for you.
+The final step in installing SickSubs is setting up a crontab to make sure your subs are downloaded for you.
 Make sure you don't set the crontab to run too often, otherwise the API key will get revoked making the app unusable for everyone.
 A good default is to run it once every hour.
 To set this up, first